robocomp/robocomp/README.md

 Now, in the left panel, unfold the *robocomp* directory down to *robocomp/components/* and then click on it with the right button.
 Select *New Folder* and enter *mycomponents* in the folder name.
 Do it again to create a new folder inside *mycomponents* named *mycomp*.
 Select *myfirstcomp* and then click on the *RoboComp* tab in the upper bar of the main window.
 Select *Create CDSL file* and fill the requested name with *MyFirstComp.cdsl*

 The new file will open inside a syntax-sensitive editor in the central panel.
-Ctrl-space gives you language available options.
+Ctrl-space gives you syntactically correct options.
 You can see the skeleton of a new empty component.
 Look for the tab *Interfaces* in the lower bar and select *DifferentialRobot.idsl*.
 Click on the green cross at the right of the bar to include it and accept when prompted in a pop-up window.
 You will see something like:

     import "/robocomp/interfaces/IDSLs/DifferentialRobot.idsl";
     Component PFLocalizerComp{